 LPP IN SPENDING PATTERN EVENTS:

-Industry and Institutional Spending Patterns start the analysis, not from the standpoint of the sales or Employment of the Industry or Institution, but instead from the budgetary purchases made by the local organization.
+LPPs in Industry and Institutional Spending Pattern Events are by default set "SAM", each Commodities RPC.
+These Event Types start the analysis, not from the standpoint of the sales or Employment of the Industry or Institution, but instead from the budgetary purchases made by the local organization.
+Performing an ABP: Using an Industry Spending Pattern is a means of customizing an Industry's purchases instead of letting IMPLAN estimate the purchases via a standard Industry Event.

 LPP in an Industry or Institutional Spending Pattern tells the software what portion of the line item Commodity was purchased locally and therefore affects the local Region.
 When LPP is less than 100%, the remaining portion (or 1-LPP) is then assumed to be effecting a different Region.
 The portion happening outside the Region of your analysis does not create any local effect.

-To help envision this more clearly, we can take a look at a quick example to see how the software uses Local Purchase Percentage.
+To help envision this more clearly, we can take a look at a quick example to see how the software uses Local Purchase Percentages.

 - Deflators are applied to adjust the entered value down to the year of the data set.
 This makes the dollar values used to calculate the Multipliers equivalent to the entered dollar values.